LaineZ/bcop/README.md

 2. ```$ git clone https://github.com/LaineZ/bc_rs.git```
 3. ```$ cd bc_rs```
 4. ```$ ./download.sh``` - This script downloads Sciter SDK for build on linux or mac.
 On Windows you can use ``download.ps1`` script.
 If powershell script fails to run.
 Try run this command: ``Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`` and try again.
-5. If you run on Linux you need install these libs: ``libxcb-shape0``, ``libxcb-xfixes0``
+5. If you run on Linux you need install these lib: ``webkit2-gtk``
-   1. On Ubuntu/Debian you can run that command ``sudo apt install libxcb-shape0-dev libxcb-xfixes0-dev``
-   2. On Void linux you can install with this command ``sudo xbps-install libxcb-devel``
-   3. On Arch linux you can install with this command ``sudo pacman -S libxcb``
+   1. On Arch linux you can install with this command ``sudo pacman -S webkit2-gtk-4.1``
 6. ```cargo build --release```
 7. ```cd target/release```
 8. DONE!
 You can run it